exploratory-io/book/viz/densityplot.md

 You can use Limit Values to filter the categories by the aggregated values.
 See [Limit Values](limit.md) for the detail.

+## Missing Value Handling

+You can use the Missing Value Handling feature to control missing values.
+See [Missing Value Handling](missing-value-handling.md) for the detail.

 ## Layout Configuration